 The Aging Center is a university affiliated nonprofit mental health services facility administered by the University of Colorado Colorado Springs (UCCS).
 It is currently one of the few psychology training clinics that addresses practicum and predoctoral internship training requirements in geropsychology.
 Clinical training is intensive and comprehensive, and experience is gained in all core service centers and in community integrated care settings.
 Advanced proficiency is achieved in integrated health care services, neuropsychological assessment, and psychotherapy skills.

-The Aging Center offers a postdoctoral fellowship in clinical psychology with a specialty in geropsychology.
-Applications should be submitted at APPA CAS.
-The deadline is December 31, 2016.
+When funding is available, the Aging Center offers a postdoctoral fellowship in clinical psychology with a specialty in geropsychology.
+Applications should be submitted through APPA CAS.
 Unique experience is gained in integrated healthcare, caregiver and family services, and optionally, neuropsychological theory and assessment.
-Program support from numerous funders including Colorado Health Foundation, Caring for Colorado, and the Daniels Fund, among others, is gratefully acknowledged.
 Background checks are required for all students providing services at the Aging Center.

 The Memory and Cognitive Assessment Clinic